Daniel-H-99/Practice_AugMix/README.md

 # AugMix-template
-A template code for the PyTorch implementation of AugMix (ICLR2020)
+A code for the PyTorch implementation of AugMix (ICLR2020) by Minyeong HWang